xformerfhs/blockpad/README.md

 > [!CAUTION]
 > When using Zero padding the clear data **must not** end with a 0 byte.
-> Zero padding will panic if the clear data ends with a 0 byte.
+> Zero padding panics if the clear data ends with a 0 byte.

 This padder has two public function: